Ezequiel Duran Player Props: Rangers vs. Blue Jays

-Ezequiel Duran, with a slugging percentage of .419 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Toronto Blue Jays, with Trevor Richards on the mound, June 17 at 4:05 PM ET.
+Ezequiel Duran, with a slugging percentage of .394 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Toronto Blue Jays, with Chris Bassitt on the hill, June 18 at 2:35 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Angels.
+In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.

 Ezequiel Duran Game Info & Props vs. the Blue Jays